 Tip: To resize or rotate the text, click and drag the white circle in the bottom-right corner of the text box.

-Note: The Adobe Creative Cloud Image Editor's available fonts are separate from the font menus in the Style Editor.
+Note: The Adobe Creative Cloud Image Editor's available fonts are separate from the font menus in Site Styles.

 The editor has tools for smoothing out life's little imperfections: